MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-interface-object.md

 ## Interface example

-The following example defines an interface `IAddressProvider`, which has one method `getAddress` with a certain signature, the other interface is `IShipping` which has a method `GetShippingMethod`, also with a certain signature.
-The codeunits `CompanyAddressProvider` and `PrivatAddressProvider` both implement the `IAddressProvider` interface, and each define a different implementation of the `getAddress` method.
+The following example defines an interface `IAddressProvider`, which has one method `getAddress` with a certain signature.
+The codeunits `CompanyAddressProvider` and `PrivatAddressProvider` both implement the `IAddressProvider` interface, and each define a different implementation of the `getAddress` method; in this case a simple variation of address value.

 The `MyAddressPage` is a simple page with an action that captures the choice of address and calls, based on that choice, an implementation of the IAddressProvider interface.